-The air traffic control system, food inspection, Medicare, veterans' health care and many other essential government programs would run as usual.
-The Federal Emergency Management Agency could continue to respond to disasters.
+The air traffic control system, food inspection, Medicare, veterans' health care and many other essential government programs will run as usual.
+The Federal Emergency Management Agency and Environmental Protection Agency can continue to respond to disasters.

-On the other hand, the Washington Monument and many other iconic park service attractions would close, as would museums along the National Mall.
-In the past, the vast majority of national parks were closed to visitors and campers, but during the last government shutdown in January the Interior Department tried to make parks as accessible as possible despite bare-bones staffing levels.
+In the past, the vast majority of national parks were closed to visitors and campers, but beginning with the last government shutdown, in January, the Interior Department has tried to make parks as accessible as possible despite bare-bones staffing levels.
 Some are staying open thanks to funding from states and charitable groups, but others are locked off.

 FEDERAL WORKERS STILL GET PAID — EVENTUALLY

-While they can be kept on the job, federal workers can't get paid for days worked while there is a lapse in funding.
+While they can be kept on the job, federal workers won't be paid for days worked during the lapse in funding.
 In the past, however, they have been repaid retroactively even if they were ordered to stay home.
 The Senate already has passed legislation ensuring that workers will receive back pay.
 The House seems sure to follow suit.

-Way back in the day, shutdowns usually weren't that big a deal.
-They happened every year when Jimmy Carter was president, averaging 11 days each.
-During Reagan's two terms, there were six shutdowns, typically just one or two days apiece.
-Deals got cut.
-Everybody moved on.
+Shutdowns happened every year when Jimmy Carter was president, averaging 11 days each.
+During President Ronald Reagan's two terms, there were six shutdowns, typically just one or two days apiece.